Laying a Strong Foundation for High Literacy Skills

 - Teaching English as a Second Language (TESL)

-Note: The PDR has a companion set of Mini-Drill Readers for K4-B1st grades: Creation: God Made Me (Part 350), The Fall: God Loves Me (Part 352), and The Flood: God Saves Me (Part 356).
-In addition, the Christ-Centered Phonics Flashcards Drill CD (Part 201.5) teaches students the correct pronunciations for the 118 flashcards.
-That CD is also helpful for practicing the PDR’s drills on the Phonics Sections I-IV Charts.
+Note: For younger children, a companion set of Mini-Drill Readers was also developed: Creation: God Made Me (Part 350), The Fall: God Loves Me (Part 352), and The Flood: God Saves Me (Part 356).

-To promote mastery of such word lists, suggested time goals to “pass” these pages are listed for the primary grades.
-By striving to read a set of 100 words within a given time period, a reading student learns to more rapidly apply phonics rules to sound out the words.
+As the student’s skills develop, reading drills are introduced.
+By striving to read a set of 100 words per page within a given time period, the student learns to more rapidly apply phonics rules to sound out those words.
 With consistent practice, reading times decrease by transitioning from the slower “sounding out” process to instant word recognition.
-When phonics rules are being applied so fast that the student is unaware of even doing so, a sight reader is born.
-When that happens, he will have graduated from the "learning to read" phase to the joys of "reading to learn."
+When phonics rules are being applied so rapidly the student is unaware of even doing so, a sight reader is being born.
+When that happens, he or she will have graduated from the “learning to read” phase to the joys of “reading to learn.”

 - Initial consonant blends

 - Modified vowels

 - Consonant and vowel variants (rule breakers in English)

 If You Still Use the Phonics Master Guide (©2011 or 2013):